spatie/laravel-link-checker/README.md

 ## Creating your own crawl profile
 A crawlprofile determines which links need to be crawled.
 By default `Spatie\LinkChecker\CheckAllLinks` is used, which will check all links it finds.
-This behaviour can be customized by specify a class in the `default_profile`-option in the config file.
+This behaviour can be customized by specifying a class in the `default_profile`-option in the config file.
 The class must implement the `Spatie\Crawler\CrawlProfile`-interface:

 ```php